History of the Forts and Lighthouses of Salvador

 Naufrágio do galeão Santíssimo Sacramento em 1668

-The galleon having arrived near Salvador, and in the presence of strong winds from the south, it could not enter Bahia by the normal route and ended up crashing into the bank of Santo Antonio, remaining for some hours adrift and finally sinking during the night (at approximately 23:00 hours).
+As it approached Salvador, the galleon encountered strong winds from the south, which prevented it from entering Bahia by the normal route.
+The ship ended up crashing into the Santo Antônio bank, remaining adrift for a few hours and sinking during the night at around 11pm.

-“They found the ship in pieces, and a large number of bodies, some still alive, wandering through the seas, others already lying dead in the sands …, and only a few people saved their lives, to which he put his fortune and the diligence of the fishermen of those beaches …, and a few who on the boards piously shattered in their remedy were put ashore.”
-(ROCHA PITA, Sebastião, História da América Portuguesa – Lisbon, 1730).
+‘They found the ship torn to pieces, and a large number of bodies, some still alive, wandering the seas, others already lying dead on the sands…, and only a few people saved their lives, to whom he put his fortune and the diligence of the fishermen of those beaches…, and a few who on the piously shattered planks in their remedy put themselves ashore.’

-There are disagreements as to the number of people who were embarked on the Sacramento, some cite 800, others 400.
-It is known that only about 70 people were saved.
+There is disagreement about the number of people on board the Sacramento; some quote 800, others 400.
+It is known that only around 70 people were saved.

 See also History of the Foundation of Salvador da BahiaHistorical Center of Salvador